Music Theory for Beginners

 Music Theory

-We take a closer look at some more specific terminology and concepts you will find useful...
+A closer look at specific musical terms and concepts you will find useful.

 • clef transposition?